starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 ## VR - Virtual Reality
 - Experimental VR using **Wine**
   - Use Monado for PCVR/Wired headsets (Vive, Index), WiVRn for standalone headsets (Quest)
+    - Flatpak release should be installed for the user instead of system for ease of setup and configuration
   - Set the game to the Vulkan renderer
   - Start the RSI Launcher and toggle on VR in Settings > {LIVE,PTU} > VR Support
   - Connect your device and make sure it is active before launching the game